-Your investment in Red Hat Enterprise Linux subscriptions delivers these key benefits.
+Your investment in Red Hat Enterprise Linux subscriptions delivers additional value that your business can benefit from.

 Access to:

 Enterprise software.
 A subscription provides access to the latest Linux innovation built from a controlled supply chain of open source software, including continuous delivery of patches and upgrades at no additional cost.
 The subscription is to Red Hat Enterprise Linux, not any particular version of that product.
 As new versions of Red Hat Enterprise Linux are released, organizations can immediately use that software without an additional license.
 This allows you to upgrade on a schedule that is convenient for your organization, without a time-consuming or costly sales cycle.
 Your subscription also provides Red Hat Enterprise Linux access in multiple public cloud environments.
 Adopting Red Hat Enterprise Linux ensures that you have an engineered and certified platform to work with the entire Red Hat portfolio.